md-naim-hassan-saykat/bapil/.github/pull_request_template.md

 # Summary

-Provide a brief description of the proposed changes.
+Provide a brief summary of the proposed changes and their purpose.

 ## Type of Change

 - [ ] Documentation
 - [ ] Research update
-- [ ] White paper
+- [ ] White Paper
+- [ ] Blueprint
+- [ ] Reference update
 - [ ] Bug fix
-- [ ] New feature
+- [ ] Repository maintenance
 - [ ] Other

 ## Description

-Describe the changes made.
+Describe the changes in sufficient detail for reviewers to understand what was modified and why.

 ## Related Issue

-If applicable, reference the related GitHub issue (e.g., #12).
+If applicable, reference the related GitHub issue (for example, `Closes #12` or `Related to #12`).

 ## Checklist